Medical Equipment Market in Hong Kong Unit: USD thousands

 The healthcare system of the Macau Special Administrative Region includes specialized and primary healthcare provided by two public hospitals: Hospital Conde de S. Januário and Macau University Hospital (an institution established under the Macau University of Science and Technology (MUST) Foundation), one private, non-profit hospital, Kiang Wu, 10 public clinics and 687 privately operated healthcare establishments.
 Every Macau resident enjoys free primary healthcare services.
 One of the best ways for American SME suppliers to sell medical products in the Macau market is through Hong Kong-based agents or distributors, given the relatively smaller size of Macau and the proximity of the two markets.
 Many of Hong Kong’s medical agents/distributors have established networks and excellent relationships with the medical industry in Macau.

 Implantable and Intervention Materials

 Surgery and Emergency Appliances

-With an overburdened public healthcare system, the Hong Kong Government proposed introducing the Voluntary Health Insurance Scheme has just been completed.
-If the scheme moves forward, more people will be encouraged to make use of private medical facilities and more land will be allocated for private hospital development.
+With an overburdened public healthcare system, the Hong Kong Government proposed introducing the Voluntary Health Insurance Scheme.
+If the scheme moves forward, the general public will be encouraged to make use of private medical facilities and more land will be allocated for private hospital development.
 Interested hospital developers, designers and equipment suppliers should start to make contacts with the authorities and industry players soon.

-In neighboring Macau, The Macau Government’s total expenditure on medical and health services in 2013 was about US$550 million (the latest available figure), an increase of 5.7 percent over 2012.
-Between 2014 and 2020, the Macau Government plans to inject US$1.2 billion to improve its healthcare system in the next years are anticipated to increase.
+In neighboring Macau, the Macanese Government’s total expenditure on medical and health services in 2014 was about US$610 million (the latest available figure), an increase of more than 15 percent over 2013.
+The Macau Government injections to further improve its healthcare system in the next years are anticipated to increase.

 The people of Hong Kong and Macau are becoming more health conscious and focused on preventive care, which increasingly includes routine vaccinations, screening for various cancer, high cholesterol, high blood pressure and diabetes, prenatal care and regular wellness visits.